-As a complex and comprehensive process, mobile development includes many aspects that impact the final cost of the application.
-Since every custom-built application is unique, there’s no one-fits-all answer to estimate the development budget.
+As a complex and comprehensive process, mobile dating app development includes many aspects that impact the final cost of the solution.
+Since every custom-built application is unique, there’s no one-fits-all answer to estimate the budget.

 In general, the cost depends on the app requirements, the scope of work, and, of course, the rates of software vendors.
 However, there are several key factors to take into account when calculating the total dating app development cost — design complexity, functionality, set of features, and the number of active users you expect after the app’s launch.

-Based on our profound experience, the development of a mobile dating app requires a team of at least 6 specialists: 2 Developers, a Business Analyst, a Project Manager, a QA Specialist, a UX/UI Designer.
+Based on our profound experience, building a dating app requires a team of at least 6 specialists: 2 Developers, a Business Analyst, a Project Manager, a QA Specialist, and a UX/UI Designer.
 On average, the project implementation can be estimated as follows:

-With that in mind, building a dating app requires around 1960 hours.
-Depending on the outsourcing location and qualification of a development team, the average hourly rate varies between $30-100.
+With that in mind, designing a dating app requires around 1960 hours.
+Depending on the outsourcing location and team qualification, the average hourly rate varies between $30-100.
 Thereby, an approximate cost of a dating app with a basic set of features can be $58,800 to $196,000.